-Nuts are a popular addition to crumbles, and there’s such a variety of these tasty little morsels to choose from, including almonds, hazelnuts, pecans, walnuts and pistachios.
-Our pear & blackberry crumbles incorporate little green jewels of roughly chopped pistachio into the topping for extra crunch.
-Roasting the nuts before chopping will intensify their beautiful flavour, as recommended in these rhubarb, pear & hazelnut crumbles.
-Heavier fruit fillings such as the one in our maple plum crumble work well with a light and crunchy coating of almond flakes.
+Nuts are a popular addition to crumbles, including almonds, hazelnuts, pecans, walnuts and pistachios.
+Our autumnal pear and blackberry crumble creates layers of texture by combining chopped hazelnuts and flaked almonds with pumpkin seeds and chunky oats clusters.
+Roasting the nuts before chopping will intensify the flavour, as we’ve done in this recipe for rhubarb, pear & hazelnut crumbles.
+Heavier fruit fillings like our maple plum crumble work well with a light and crunchy coating of almond flakes.

 3. An oat-standing finish

 If your crumble is in need of some indulgence, then a liberal scattering of chocolate should do the trick.
-This pear & chocolate pudding combines dark chocolate chunks, breadcrumbs and sugar with maple syrup for an irresistibly sweet, crunchy finish.
+This simple pear & chocolate flapjack crumble combines dark chocolate chunks, porridge oats and golden syrup for a sweet, crunchy finish that complements the fruit beautifully.
 For something extra special, try the white chocolate crumble from our summery sugar-cured strawberries recipe.
 This scrumptious sprinkling is magically concocted by combining melted white chocolate with butter, milk powder, cornflour and sugar to create a light crumb.

-Treat your crumble to an American-style flavour fling by adding a dollop of crunchy peanut butter spread to the topping.
-This rich, nutty flavouring balances perfectly with a zingy blueberry and raspberry filling in our fruity peanut butter berry crisp.
-And we don’t blame you for finishing off the jar in the process…
+Treat your crumble to an American-style flavour by adding a dollop of crunchy peanut butter spread to the topping.
+This rich, nutty flavouring balances perfectly with the zingy blueberry and raspberry filling in our fruity peanut butter berry crisp.
+And we won’t blame you for finishing off the jar in the process…

 Embellish your pudding with some satisfyingly crunchy biscuit chunks.
-We’ve used amaretti pieces in these super fruity berry crumble pots which make an easy yet impressive dessert.
-If you prefer the way a cookie crumbles, then make this simple yet scrumptious cookie-dough crumble or make our decadent vegan cookies & cream brownies topped with chocolatey Oreo chunks.
+We’ve used amaretti pieces in these super fruity berry crumble pots, which make an easy yet impressive dessert.
+Try this simple cookie-dough crumble or make our decadent vegan cookies & cream brownies topped with chocolatey Oreo chunks, too.